Frances Taylor Davis: Career

-In 1954, Taylor rejoined the Katherine Dunham dance troupe as one of Dunham's lead dancers for engagements in Rome.
-Taylor relocated to New York City to act on Broadway.
-She was credited as Elizabeth Taylor because there was already an actress named Frances Taylor, so she used her middle name.
-Taylor appeared in the Off-Broadway productions of Porgy and Bess and Carmen Jones at New York City Center.
-She appeared in the three Broadway musicals: Mr. Wonderful, Shinbone Alley, and West Side Story.
-On the opening night of West Side Story in September 1957, Taylor received the company's "gypsy robe" for being the outstanding dancer in the cast.
-In April 1958, it was reported by Jet magazine that Taylor quit the production to pursue a singing-dancing career, but Taylor later revealed that she was dating jazz musician Miles Davis who forced her to quit the production in March 1958.
-According to Taylor, Davis told her "a woman should be with her man.
+In 1954, Taylor rejoined the Dunham troupe as a lead dancer for engagements in Rome but later relocated to New York City so she could act on Broadway.
+She was credited as Elizabeth Taylor (using her middle name) because there was already an actress named Frances Taylor.

+Taylor appeared in Off-Broadway productions of Porgy and Bess and Carmen Jones at New York City Center.
+She also appeared in three Broadway musicals: Mr. Wonderful, Shinbone Alley, and, notably, West Side Story.
+On West Side Storys opening night in September 1957, Taylor received the company's "gypsy robe" for being the outstanding dancer in the cast.Jet magazine reported in April 1958 that Taylor quit the production to pursue a singing-dancing career, but she later revealed that she was dating jazz musician Miles Davis who forced her to quit in March 1958.
+According to Taylor, Davis said "A woman should be with her man.
 I want you out of West Side Story."

-In 1959, Davis allowed Taylor to conduct her own dancing classes for awhile.
-Her students included Julie Robinson, who was a Dunham trouper and the wife of actor Harry Belafonte, and Edna Mae Robinson, who was a chorine and the wife of boxer Sugar Ray Robinson.
+Davis allowed Taylor to conduct dancing classes for a while in 1959.
+Her students included Julie Robinson, a Dunham trouper and wife of actor Harry Belafonte, and Edna Mae Robinson, a chorus line dancer and wife of boxer Sugar Ray Robinson.

-When Taylor married Davis in December 1959, he prevented her from working which hindered her career.
-Choreographer Jerome Robbins who Taylor had worked with in the Broadway musical West Side Story asked Davis if she could appear in the film West Side Story (1961); he refused.
-Sammy Davis Jr. approached Davis about Taylor appearing in the musical Golden Boy (1964); again he refused.
+When Davis married Taylor in December 1959, he not only insisted that she quit West Side Story, but hampered her career in other ways.
+Choreographer Jerome Robbins, whom Taylor had worked with in West Side Story on Broadway, asked Davis if she could appear in the film West Side Story (1961); Davis refused.
+Sammy Davis Jr. approached Davis about Taylor appearing in the musical Golden Boy (1964); Davis refused again.